the private language argument: what it is; what it isn't

 See: he's a little happier now

-Now, to return to the 1) first of these two latter claims about the inner: we might characterise this as: subjectivity repels normativity.
+To elaborate a little on the first (1) of these two latter claims about what it is to enjoy an inner life: we might sum it up with: subjectivity repels normativity.
 (It thwarts the establishment or maintenance of that which to be properly itself must be truly characterisable in terms such as 'correct' and 'incorrect'.)
 If it were the case that I could be wrong that I've got a certain S, then 'S' can't be the name of a sensation.
-(The private linguist might deny this, of course, but then they've got even bigger problems with getting their own topic properly into view than the anti-private language argument can help with.)
+(The private linguist might deny this, of course, but then they will need a different argument to convince them out of their conception of the inner than can be provided by the PLA.)
 But the private linguist is committed to setting up a normative practice - since to give a meaning to 'S' is to make for the possibility of correct and incorrect uses of the term.
 It's here, then, that we have our problem.
 (Much of what's contained in the later 'private language argument' paragraphs of the Investigations is in fact an ongoing tussle between a desperate interlocutor who somehow hopes that, despite what at root he acknowledges to be the subjectivity (ie constitutive lack of normativity) of the inner, a fantasy of normativity can nevertheless make for at least a kind of normativity in his discourse about the inner.
-Wittgenstein's thankless task is to patiently bring him back down to earth.)
+Wittgenstein's task is to patiently bring him back down to earth.)

 Comments